cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

    - A hash of the file contents
    - The last modification timestamp

-This information is then saved in a SQLite database for quick retrieval.
+Metadata is then saved in a SQLite database for quick retrieval.

 When you run a devenv command, we: